 If discharge valve seats merely show signs of slight wear, they can be dressed by using a lapping stone, grinding compound and grinding tool.
-Install new valve springs and re-dressed or new discharge valves.
+Install new discharge valves and valve springs.

-To test for leakage past the discharge valves, apply about 100 pounds of air pressure through the cylinder head discharge port and apply soap suds at the discharge valves and seats.
+To test for leakage by the discharge valves, apply about 100 pounds of air pressure through the cylinder head discharge port and apply soap suds at the discharge valves and seats.
 Leakage which will permit the formation of bubbles is permissible.